 Simulants are categorized by the planetary body and their general type.
-Those marked in green are known to be currently available.
+Those marked in green are known to be currently available online.
 Those marked in yellow are either under development or recently produced, and may be available in small quantities from the developers.

 We also maintain a downloadable spreadsheet (.xlsx) with a listing of the simulants and their bulk chemistry where available.

 General purpose: A simulant designed to match multiple properties (chemical, mineralogical, geotechnical) of the reference material.
 We do not count ground-up terrestrial rocks as general purpose simulants unless they are augmented to be more realistic, or if the developers make the case that the mineralogy is a good match to the reference material.

 Geotechnical/Physical: A simulant designed mostly to replicate geotechnical/physical properties, with little effort to achieve accurate mineralogy or chemistry.

 Spectral: A simulant designed primarily to match the reflectance or emission spectra of a reference material.

 Magnetic: A simulant designed to replicate the magnetic properties of a reference material.